I love stories. I love the idea of journeys.

 I would soon learn that Chronic Lyme was controversial, and that within the medical community, there were varying opinions on the persistent nature of the bacteria and the accuracy of the diagnostic criteria set by the CDC.
 I would discover that treatment options were diverse, at times conflicting, prohibitively expensive, and risky.
 Also, it seemed treatment wouldn’t necessarily cure me – and that it would take a long time to feel better.
 In fact, I would have to get worse before getting better.

-I felt like I had literally entered a maze.
+I felt like I had entered a maze.
 I had no desire for complication and controversy.
 I only wanted to make dinner and not fall over.

 Yet I felt I had no other choice.
 I had to get better for my family.
 I underwent long term antibiotic therapy with some modest improvement — but stopped when I found out I was pregnant with baby #3.

-My husband and I were scared of what this would mean for the baby, for me.
-But to our surprise, I started to feel great by the second trimester!
+Surprisingly, I started to feel great by the second trimester!
 We had our third child, a beautiful and healthy daughter.
 Finally splashes of pink joined the Hot Wheels and Batman caves in our living room.
 Life was busy and exhausting, but we felt complete!

 I remember December 17, 2012 like it was yesterday.
 I ended up in the emergency room with heart palpitations, difficulty breathing and this intense feeling like I was going to pass out.
 I was released from the hospital and was told I simply had a panic attack.